01. Youth mental health and wellbeing

 People with mental illness are marginalised and discriminated against in various ways but understanding what that looks like and how to address and eradicate it can help.
 However, this creates a far more complex problem and compounded discrimination for racialised and LGBTIQ young adults whose mental, emotional, behavioural, and substance use disorders are largely associated with youthhood adverse experiences of racism and racial, gender discrimination.
 Stigma often comes from lack of understanding or fear.
 Inaccurate or misleading media representations of mental illness, which contribute to both those factors.
 Moreover, while the public may accept the medical or genetic nature of a mental health disorder and the need for a treatment, many people still have a negative view of youth with mental illness; especially, racialised and LGBTIQ youth, such Self-stigma, which refers to negative attitudes, including internalised shame, that racialised, LGBTIQ youth with mental illness have about their own conditions.

 On the other hand, stigma around mental illness, especially within and among racial and gender minority communities can be a major barrier to racialised, and LGBTIQ youth from those cultures accessing mental health services.
 For example, in some cultures, seeking professional help for mental illness may be counter to cultural values of strong family, emotional restraint and avoiding shame.
 Among some groups, including African and Asian communities, distrust of the mental healthcare system can also be a barrier to seeking help.
 So, in all these contexts, stigma and discrimination can contribute to worsening symptoms and reduced likelihood of getting treatment.
 Indeed, self-stigma leads to negative effects on recovery for racialised and LGBTIQ youth diagnosed with severe mental illnesses.
-Looking at a positive side, our research found that youths who are informed with facts about racism or racial, gender discrimination are able to dispel myths about racialised and LGBTIQ youth with a mental health condition and are less likely to discriminate against them.
+Looking at a positive side, our research found that youth who are informed about racism or discrimination are able to dispel myths about racialised and LGBTIQ youth with a mental health condition and are less likely to discriminate against them.

 08. Non-formal mental health education